SprintHive/income-docs/guides/notifications/Notifications.md

 # SQS queues
-## Option 1: SQS quese are hosted in SprintHives AWS account
+## Option 1: SQS queues are hosted in SprintHives AWS account
 The notifications flow into SQS queues within SprintHives AWS account.
 In order for you to get these messages, SprintHive will authorize a principal from your AWS account to read and delete messages from these queues.